FEDERAL RESIDENTIAL CLEAN ENERGY CREDIT (25D)

 Here’s a complete list of residential projects that can qualify for the 25D tax credit:

-Project Type:Solar panels How much funding can you receive from 25D for qualifying projects?:30% of qualified expenditures made for property placed in service beginning in 2022 through 2032.
+Project Type:Solar panels How much funding can you receive from 25D for qualifying projects?:30% of qualified expenditures made for property placed in service before Dec.
+31, 2025.

 Project Type:Solar water heaters How much funding can you receive from 25D for qualifying projects?:

-30% of qualified expenditures made for property placed in service beginning in 2022 through 2032.
+30% of qualified expenditures made for property placed in service before Dec.
+31, 2025.

 • Must be certified for performance by the non-profit Solar Rating Certification Corporation or a comparable entity endorsed by the government of the State in which the property is installed.